 Like what I said previously, nothing from this article intent to disgrace any doctors.
 Therefore to be, here are some of the tasks that Doctors can do but Nurses cannot:

 - Nurses cannot conduct surgeries and other invasive procedures

 - Nurses cannot certify death legally

 Doctors, nurses, med tech, rad tech, and other health care professionals have different roles but aim on the same goal.
 Thus, as a patient, we should consistently give high regard to them for they work hand in hand for our best interest.
-As a nurse, we should also respect other health care providers because without one of them, holistic care to all patients may not be possible.
-In health care industry, “No Man Is an Island”, or should I say “No Health Care Provider Is an Island”, because we will always be needing the aid of one another, and this connection will forever and perpetually exist.
+As nurses, we should also respect other health care providers because, without one of them, holistic care to all patients may not be possible.
+In the health care industry, “No Man Is an Island,” or should I say “No Health Care Provider Is an Island,” because we will always be needing the aid of one another.
+This connection will forever and perpetually exist.